 A small cluster of fans think that Weiss is a Tsundere, and that's why she acts so abrasive to Ruby.
 It's a common subject for forum jokes.
 Either that, or a Jerkass Woobie.

 After Episode 12, some people are starting to think of Jaune as less of an underdog and more of a thick-headed Glory Hound than anything else.
 Though this lessened after he admitted to being a jerk and apologizing.

 Arc Fatigue: In Volume One, the Jaune arc: Episodes 11 and 12: "Jaunedice" and Episodes 13 and 14: "Forever Fall" showing Cardin being The Bully to Jaune (even with the finale) was judged by various fans to take entirely too long and redundant given Jaune's behavior in Episode 8 against a Death Stalker, and taking away any spotlight from other characters by taking up a quarter of the sixteen-episode volume.

 Adam immediately developed a bad rep from the fans from his role in the Black trailer.
 Fans felt that Blake should've gotten more opportunities to shine, bemoaning how it was he who took out the Spider Tank instead.
 They may show interest in his role for the story and his connection with Blake, but even in this case, they're turned away due to his inexperienced voice acting.

-Ruby is getting some of this as well, largely due to Designated Protagonist Syndrome.
+Ruby is getting some of this as well.
 While she's a favorite among plenty of fans, others don't think she's deserving of leading the team (or the team and series essentially being named after her) due to her inexperience and personality.
 This isn't helped by her decreasing presence in the story after Episode 10.